-The proposed use and the conditions under which it will be operated or maintained will not be detrimental to the public health and safety nor materially injurious to properties or improvements in the vicinity because the project is consistent with the intended uses for the site as specified in the North Village Specific Plan (NVSP), Plaza Resort (PR) and Specialty Lodging (SL) zoning designations, and the project complies with the development standards as specified in the NVSP for the subject site and evaluated in the 1999 SPEIR.
+The proposed use and the conditions under which it will be operated or maintained will not be detrimental to the public health and safety nor materially injurious to properties or improvements in the vicinity because the proposed resort condominium use is compatible with the adjacent residential condominium property (Viewpoint Condos) located east of the site.
+The resort condominium use is also compatible with the adjacent lodging use (Alpenhoff Lodge) located on the north side of the property.

+The proposed development is consistent with the intended uses for the Dempsey/Nevados (Parcel 38) site as specified in the North Village Specific Plan (NVSP), Resort General (RG) zoning designations, and complies with the development standards as specified in the NVSP for the subject site and evaluated in the 1999 SPEIR.